 This is cash out.
 These are the actual payments of your expenditures.
 If an invoice is held up for a period of time, it remains an expenditure until actually paid.

 Generating the Plan

 Each and every project uses various cost control mechanisms to keep a project on budget, identify potential cost impacts and define the financial position of the project.
-One such mechanism is a commitment, expenditure and payment plan vs. actual curve.
-To support your cash flow and make available the required funds for payments, it is essential that you have a well-defined financial work flow plan.
+One such mechanism is a commitment, expenditure and payment plan versus actual curve.
+To support your cash flow and make available the required funds for payments, it is essential that you have a well-defined financial workflow plan.

 It all starts with the commitment.
 Establishing an accurate commitment plan is important as it will ultimately drive your expenditure and payment plans.
 The best method to do so is by using all your team resources such as procurement, contracts and planning and scheduling.

 Expenditures follow your commitments.
 After you have committed to paying for a good or service, the good or service is then provided/performed and the actual booked cost is then incurred.

 Retention and advances are not included in expenditures, because this is not a cost associated with actual work performed.
 You will typically find that with contracts, your first expenditure is associated with mobilization or first engineering.
 Purchase orders will vary, but you will often see a payment upon commencement of fabrication or first shipment or delivery.

 Many people try to use a standard process to spread expenditures and calculate accruals for contracts and PO’s, but each one has its own terms and payment setup.
 Some are milestone-based, others are direct progress, and some are even standard monthly payments.
 To develop an accurate expenditure plan you must evaluate the terms of each and every contract/PO upon award.
 Prior to award, it is common to use your progress plan to spread your expenditures over time.